 To become a Participating Contractor, installers, designers, and drillers must first complete and submit a NYS Clean Heat Participating Contractor Application via the NYS Clean Heat Contractor Management Portal.
-52 Applicants will complete and submit a separate Contractor Participation Agreement for each Designated Utility applied for and all required supporting documentation.
-Detailed enrollment instructions can be found at https://cleanheat.ny.gov/contractors/.
+Applicants will complete and submit a separate Contractor Participation Agreement for each Designated Utility applied for and all required supporting documentation.